Comparisons12 min read

 Try Acorns

-Acorns built its entire brand on one powerful idea: rounding up your purchases and investing the spare change.
-Buy a $4.50 coffee, Acorns rounds up to $5.00 and drops $0.50 into your investment account.
-It's almost invisible investing — which is both its greatest strength and its ceiling.
-(Honestly, I think the round-up mechanic is one of the genuinely clever pieces of product design in the fintech space.
-Behavioral nudges don't get enough credit.)
+Acorns built its entire business model on one idea: round up your purchases and invest the change.
+You buy a $4.50 coffee, and Acorns bumps it to $5.00, dropping $0.50 into your investment account.
+It's practically invisible—which is both its superpower and its limitation.
+I've got to say, the round-up mechanic is clever product design.
+Behavioral nudges don't get nearly enough credit for how effective they actually are.

-In 2026, Acorns has expanded well beyond round-ups.
-They've added a checking account, a retirement account, a kids' investment account called Acorns Early, and a browser extension that earns bonus investments from participating retailers.
-It's a proper financial ecosystem at this point.
+By 2026, Acorns has grown way beyond round-ups.
+A checking account, a retirement account, a kids' investment option called Acorns Early, a browser extension that earns investments from shopping—it's become a full financial ecosystem.

 Key Features

-• 5 Portfolio Options — Conservative to Aggressive, built from a handful of diversified ETFs (Vanguard and iShares funds, mostly)
+• 5 Portfolio Options — Conservative through Aggressive, all built from a handful of diversified ETFs (mostly Vanguard and iShares)

-• Acorns Checking — FDIC-insured checking with early paycheck deposit and automatic round-ups built in
+• Acorns Checking — FDIC-insured checking with early paycheck access and automatic round-ups built in

-• Acorns Early — UTMA/UGMA custodial accounts for kids (available on Gold plan)
+• Acorns Early — Custodial accounts for kids (Gold plan only)

-• Earn — Shop with partner brands, get bonus investments deposited
+• Earn — Partner with brands like Nike and Chevron to get bonus investments

 • Acorns Later — IRA options (Traditional, Roth, SEP)